-Canned rice 2-6 years
+Canned rice lasts for 2-6 years

 Rice has been a staple diet for many cultures since thousands of years ago, it is rich in protein, vitamins, minerals, and carbohydrates.
 Although the nutritional value will differ from one rice type to another.
 By far one of the most recommended types of rice due to its health benefits is brown rice, the problem with brown rice in general not just canned rice is that it has a much shorter shelf life than white rice.